DeReCo: Decoupling Representation and Coordination Learning for Object-Adaptive Decentralized Multi-Robot Cooperative Transport: Related work

-Model-based formulations for cooperative transport offer stability and convergence guarantees, but they typically assume a rigid attachment between each robot’s grasp point and the object in the underlying dynamics.
-Our model-free method dispenses with explicit dynamics and remains effective when this rigid-contact assumption does not hold.
+These methods provide stability and convergence guarantees but generally assume rigid attachment between each robot and the object.
+In contrast, our model-free approach does not require an explicit dynamics model and remains effective without this rigid-contact assumption.